ibm-cloud-docs/watson-assistant/expression-methods-actions.md

 ${Flight_data}.joinToArray("Flight %e.flight% to %e.destination%")
 ```

-This expression would return the following array of strings: `["Flight DL1040 to FCO","Flight DL1710 to LAX","DL4379 to LHR"]`.
+This expression would return the following array of strings: `["Flight DL1040 to FCO","Flight DL1710 to LAX","Flight DL4379 to LHR"]`.

 #### Complex templates
 {: #join-to-array-complex-template}